Smart Device Development for Gait Monitoring: Multimodal Feedback in an Interactive Foot Orthosis, Walking Aid, and

-These findings support previous research on the utility of \ac{ERM}-based vibration feedback~\cite{Vibration-ERM}.
-While a single \ac{ERM} actuator ensured sufficient noticeability in the crutch, we recommend using at least two actuators inside the orthosis to enhance perceptibility.
-Overall, our results underscore the importance of tailoring haptic feedback implementation to the device form factor and user preferences.
-In line with prior work emphasizing the need to evaluate haptic feedback in assistive systems~\cite{technologies13080346}, our study contributes initial insights into user perception, acceptance, and effectiveness.
+These findings support previous research on the utility of \ac{ERM}-based vibration feedback~\cite{Vibration-ERM}. {However, our results extend this work by demonstrating that both pattern and device location influence the perception of vibrotactile feedback in orthopedic assistive devices.} While a single \ac{ERM} actuator ensured sufficient noticeability in the crutch, we recommend using at least two actuators inside the orthosis to enhance perceptibility.
+Overall, our results underscore the importance of tailoring haptic feedback implementation to the device form factor and user preferences. {Therefore, designers should consider not only the feedback modality but also where and how it is delivered, and ensure that the signal is both interpretable and acceptable during everyday use.} In line with prior work emphasizing the need to evaluate haptic feedback in assistive systems~\cite{technologies13080346}, our study contributes initial insights into user perception, acceptance, and effectiveness. \\